tomalbrc/filament/docs/src/content/decoration/decoration-behaviours.md

 This behaviour runs a command, plays an animation and runs a command once the animation finished.

-It behaves similar to the `lock` behaviour, but will always It's similar to the `execute` item-behaviour or `interact_execute` decoration behaviour.
+It behaves similar to the `lock` behaviour, but will always run, even with specified key.

 The command will only run once if a key is specified, the key can be empty to always run the commands/animations on interaction.